shedd/duckpan-vagrant/README.md

 1. Install Vagrant: http://docs.vagrantup.com/v2/installation/index.html

-2. Clone the repo
+2. Clone this repo

 3. By default, Vagrant will load a VirtualBox Precise64 (http://files.vagrantup.com/precise64.box) machine image.
 If you change this, DuckDuckGo recommends Ubuntu (https://github.com/duckduckgo/p5-app-duckpan#disclaimer).

-You will also want to customize the value of the synced directory to point to your local directory containing the DuckDuckGo code you wish to test.
+4. You will also want to customize the value of the synced directory to point to your local directory containing the DuckDuckGo code you wish to test.

-4. Run `vagrant up`
+5. Run `vagrant up`

 The box takes some time to stand up.